cutbox/CutBox/README.md

 - - -

 Cutbox also has a command-line interface called `cutbox`.
 It allows you to fetch items from history, filter by search, and get n entries from the most recent or searched items.
-[See the below](https://github.com/cutbox/CutBox/blob/master/README.md#command-line-access)
+[See below](https://github.com/cutbox/CutBox/blob/master/README.md#command-line-access)

 - - -